-Selling a vacant home can be challenging.
+Selling vacant homes can be challenging.
 Many home buyers cannot imagine how the room is utilized, or figure out how their furnishing will fit into a vacant home.
 There are other factors to take into account when selling your home.

 Imperfections Stand Out in a Vacant Home

 Selling vacant homes can have its challenges.
 SelIf there are any imperfections in a home, they will stand out in a vacant home.
 If the carpet is stained or there are obvious marks on the wall, the eye will go right to them.
 There is no distraction with the furnishings.
 Buyers will only notice the condition of the property because the home is vacant.